-The School prides itself on its student support systems.
+The School of Computing & Technology prides itself on its student support systems.
 Based on the practice of industry we operate an open door policy with students encouraged to consult with their tutors.
 Personal tutors will monitor progress and provide assistance and advice with academic and personal problems.